FireHalo88/Capstone-Project-S2022/README.md

 To find out how to record your depth images or to verify whether the other topics you're recording, type the following command after you have completed steps 1 and 2.

 *rostopic list -v*

+OPTIONAL: On top of collecting data through a rosbag, you may also run the following command in a separate terminal:

+*rosrun image_capture imageCapture_node*

+This would collect the camera's transformation and the depth images of the camera into a specific folder that will need to be edited to match your desired output directory.
+This would negate the time spent finding the forward kinematics of the camera through the manipulator's joint angles.

 4. To move the robot, use the following command: rosrun myur10_moveit_config move_group_python_interface.py